Danny-Ly1/uqcs-hackathon2025/README.md

 # uqcs-hackathon2025
-[project name] aimed to prevent distracting side quests
+SquadLock is aimed to prevent distracting side quests
 ## Features
 - Join your friends/organisation and take down that deadline
 - See who stays disciplined by not trying to visit blocked websites through point tracking